Spring Pesto Recipes for Health & Vitality

 Written by Kami- Guest Writer on May 24, 2023

-Kami McBride’s 30 years of teaching herbal medicine is steeped in her calling to inspire a cultural shift that embraces taking care of our bodies with healing herbs, a deep connection with the earth and a lifestyle that passes this knowledge on to our children.
-She is the is author of The Herbal Kitchen and has taught herbal medicine at the University of California, San Francisco School of Nursing.
+Kami McBride’s 35 years of teaching herbal medicine is steeped in her calling to inspire a cultural shift that embraces taking care of our bodies with healing herbs, a deep connection with the earth and a lifestyle that passes this knowledge on to our children.
+She is the author of The Herbal Kitchen and has taught herbal medicine at the University of California, San Francisco School of Nursing.
 Kami has helped thousands of families learn to use herbs for their self care to promote natural wellness through the goodness of beneficial plants.
 Her workshops and online courses fuel the home herbalism movement to revitalize our relationship with the plant world and use herbal medicine for home wellness care.
-To learn more from Kami and to get your copy of The Herbal Kitchen, visit www.KamiMcbride.com.
+To learn more from Kami, visit www.KamiMcBride.com.